south-lacrosse/www-dev/docs/design-notes.md

 * Add editor blocks for custom layouts including:
     * location maps using Google Maps
     * various data options, like clubs map, fixtures, or league tables
+    * contacts, which are also used to generate mailing lists
-    * attribute/value pairs for things like contacts
+    * attribute/value pairs for things like colours, or founded date
 * Importing fixtures and creating league tables
 * Add WP-CLI commands to run various functions from the server command line, e.g importing fixtures
 * Remove all commenting functionality